brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ I'll also mention studies and facts today.
 Trying to prove to you that's it's more than just an opinion.

-^ I hope that, by reasoning together with you, we'll touch some topics you might not have really thought about before.
+^ I hope that, by reasoning together with you, we'll touch some topics you haven't given much thought yet and can be enlighting.

-^ The goal of this talk is not to convince you of my p.o.v

-^ But rather, make you think about how you and others percieve code, and form or finetune your opinion from there.

 ---

-## Professional developers who:
+## The problem

-^ Before diving into solutions and opinions, we must know the problem.
+^ Before diving into these topics, we have to take a look at the exact problem.

 ---

-## Professional developers who:

-### Write code
-### Read code
+## Read vs Write

-^ As professional developers, we're writing a lot of code; but we're also reading a lot, maybe even more.
+^ As professional developers, sure we're writing a lot of code; but we're actually reading and scanning much more.

-^ There are things like reading documentation, doing code reviews, learning legacy codebases, tutorials, reading our own code, a few days or weeks after we wrote it..

-^ Think about it: the more easy it is to read and understand the code, the text, itself; the more "human memory space" is free to focus on other things.
+^ To name a few obvious examples: reading documentation, doing code reviews or finding your way in legacy codebases

+^ But our own code also fits in this list.
+Ask yourself how many minutes a day your actually typing code, and compare that to the amount of time spent reading and figurng things out, trying to understand what's actually written.

+---

+## Reading and scanning:

+### Requires attention

+### Requires "human memory space"

+^ This reading and scanning requires a part of your attention, it puts a load on your brain.
+It's a thing you need to focus on.

+^ I like to put it like this: reading and scanning code requires a certain amount of human memory space to be used.
+And that memory can't be used for anything else.

 ---